TeamHG-Memex/text-analytics/README.md

 #### Run word2vec training model based on paragraph vectors

-For the instruction, see the source code MyWord2vec.scala There are two ways to run, out of IntelliJ and by submitting to a Spark cluster
+For the instruction, see the source code MyWord2vec.scala.
+There are two ways to run, out on IntelliJ and another - by submitting to a Spark cluster

 #### TBD - apply the trained word2vec model to Memex use cases